Queensborough Community College

 Public college in Bayside, New York, U.S.

 Queensborough Community College (QCC) is a public community college in New York City.
 One of seven community colleges within the City University of New York (CUNY) system, Queensborough enrolls more than 12,000 attending students and more than 775 instructional faculty.

 Queensborough opened in 1959 as a campus of the State University of New York and in 1965 transferred to CUNY.
 The college offers more than 50 associate degree programs as well as certificate and continuing education programs.
 Queensborough is accredited by the Middle States Commission on Higher Education.

 Campus

 The 37-acre campus was constructed on the site of the former Oakland Golf Club.
 It comprises ten major buildings used for instruction and extracurricular activities.
 Among them are the Kupferberg Holocaust Resource Center and Archives, Queensborough Performing Arts Center, the QCC Art Gallery, and an astronomy observatory.

+Public transit access

+Queensborough Community College can be accessed in one of three ways: